hxDaedalus/hxDaedalus/README.md

-DaedalusHX
+HxDaedalus
 ==========

-Daedalus-lib Haxe version a port of the AS3 library found here: https://code.google.com/p/daedalus-lib/
+This is a Haxe version of the as3 Daedalus-lib you can find the original library here: https://code.google.com/p/daedalus-lib/

 Licence is MIT for the original and this port.